Dean-Jansen/WP-Code/README.md

 A compilation of function snippets for WordPress developers who create their own themes.

 ## Contributing
 Contributions are welcome!
-If you have suggestions, improvements, or additional features you'd like to add to the cash flow forecasting model, please open an issue or submit a pull request.
+If you have suggestions, improvements, or additional features you'd like to add, please open an issue or submit a pull request.

 ## The Code!